 - If You Kill Him, You Will Be Just Like Him: Or rather, 'if you interfere'.
 The reason they maintain their non-intervention against the Ori is that they believe that if they break their pact, they will be no better than the Ori themselves.

 - Neglectful Precursors: Given the fact that they created life in the Milky Way but refuse to get involved with it.
 Becomes a little muddier in season 9 with the reveal that they were deliberately keeping the Milky Way hidden from the Ori.
 Made worse by the fact most of the villain in the show trace their origins to the Ancients.
 The Goa'uld only got off their own planet thanks to the Stargate and much of the technology they reverse engineered was Ancient in origin.
 The Replicators are implied to have been created by the Ancients.
-The Ancients helped the Wraith develop.
+The Ancients inadvertantly helped the Wraith develop and later created the Asurans to fight them.
 Finally, the Ancients refused to fight the Ori letting them enslave humans in multple galaxies for millennia.

 - No Good Deed Goes Unpunished: Any time one of them becomes too sympathetic towards humanity and decides to try and break the rules they can usually expect to face some nasty consequences.